Is There a Right Way to Empty Bowels?

 - Forms part of a non-invasive treatment for hemorrhoids.

 - In the cases of pregnant women, this position prevents pressure on the uterus.
-In fact, it helps in preparations for natural birth.

 - Prevents fecal build-up.
 This condition is one of the main factors in appendicitis and inflammatory bowel disease.